d0whc3r/vue-auth-plugin/docs/guide/README.md

 - `method`: *Optional* Method to use in call for fetch process.
 Only 'GET' or 'POST' supported
 - `interval`: *Optional*, minutes to repeat fetch process, if 401 is received in response petition, user will be logged out
 - `enabled`: *Optional*, indicates if fetch process is enabled

+## refreshData
+`{ url?: string, method?: GET | POST, interval?: number, enabled?: boolean }`

+Configuration to use when login process was success and/or every <`interval`> minutes to refresh token stored in application

+- `url`: *Optional* Url to call for refresh token process (using vue-axios)
+- `method`: *Optional* Method to use in call for refresh token process.
+Only 'GET' or 'POST' supported
+- `interval`: *Optional*, minutes to repeat refresh token process, if 401 is received in response petition, user will be logged out
+- `enabled`: *Optional*, indicates if refresh token process is enabled